scout

 Tissue samples collected from patients with breast cancer during treatment may help explore therapy selection and predict toxicities.

-Although there is data for fam-trastuzumab deruxtecan-nxki (T-DXd; Enhertu) as a treatment for HER2-positive, HER2-low, and HER2-ultra low breast cancer, data is still emerging among patients with HER2-negative disease, according to Adriana Kahn, MD.
+Although there are data for fam-trastuzumab deruxtecan-nxki (T-DXd; Enhertu) as a treatment for HER2-positive, HER2-low, and HER2-ultralow breast cancer, data are still emerging for patients with HER2-negative disease, according to Adriana Kahn, MD.

-Kahn, an assistant professor of Medical Oncology and Hematology in the Center for Breast Cancer and the Drug Development Department at Yale Cancer Center, discussed how her presentation of the phase 2 HER2 PARADIGM trial (NCT06750484) evaluating patients with previously treated HER2-immunohistochemistry (IHC) 0 advanced breast cancer ties into and builds upon prior research investigating T-DXd in patients with HER2-mutated disease.
-She presented these findings at the 2025 San Antonio Breast Cancer Symposium (SABCS).1
+Kahn, an assistant professor of medicine (medical oncology) at the Center for Breast Cancer and the Drug Development Department at Yale Cancer Center in New Haven, Connecticut, discussed how her presentation of the phase 2 HER2 PARADIGM trial (NCT06750484) evaluating patients with previously treated advanced breast cancer with HER2 immunohistochemistry score of 0 ties into and builds upon prior research investigating T-DXd in patients with HER2-mutated disease.
+She presented these findings at the 2025 San Antonio Breast Cancer Symposium (SABCS) in Texas.1

-She highlighted 3 studies that are investigating T-DXd in this HER2-negative population, one of which included a Yale-led initiative, and another was the European phase 2 DAISY trial (NCT04132960).2 The latter, Kahn expressed, has results posted, but biomarker specificity has not been established based on the data.
+She highlighted 3 studies that are investigating T-DXd in this HER2-negative population.
+One included a Yale-led initiative, and another was the European phase 2 DAISY trial (NCT04132960).2 The latter, Kahn expressed, has results posted, but biomarker specificity has not been established based on the data.

 Furthermore, she emphasized that ongoing studies are examining biomarkers that may inform the benefit of T-DXd, highlighting them as the key difference between trials examining the agent among patients with HER2-negative disease.
 Kahn concluded that subsequent data may help inform these benefits.